vijayemmanuel/daily-accounts/lambda-daily-accounts-api/README.md

 #Running

 Example: As API Gateway GET/PUT/POST Async request
-> set Integration Request "Use Lambda Proxy Integration" to false
+> set Integration Request "Use Lambda Proxy Integration" to true and enable CORS

-> set Http Header "X-Amz-Invocation-Type" to 'Event'

-> set Request Body passthrough to When no template matches the request Content-Type header  with no templates available.

 Use the URL provided by AWS in the front end app